Here you can learn a little bit more about me, my qualifications, what inspires me to do what I do and why I love it so much.

 My passion is to share with people the way I see the natural world in the hope that I can help to change peoples’ perceptions and inspire them to get outdoors, understand, enjoy and conserve its beauty.
 I always put the safety and welfare of both my subject and the environment first even if this means missing a crucial opportunity.
 The trust that I am able to build up over time with my subjects is very rewarding, allowing me to enjoy and capture aspects of their day to day life."

 Over the last few months my focus (no pun intended) has changed to macro work, spending time recording and photographing all the smaller things we have around us, from plants to insects with the odd reptile thrown in for good measure and this will be my project over the next few years.
 As I collect new images I will upload them to the galleries and you will definitely see this shift over time, but I will be really aiming to bring out the beauty and characters of my subjects using more artistic images and developing new ideas and techniques along the way to really bring out details and characters of my subjects.
-As I explore this world of macro I am delighted to now offer a talk on just macro work in the field and from 2016 my Forgotten Little Creatures talk will also be available to book.
+As I explore this world of macro I am delighted to now offer a talk on just macro work in the field and specific macro photography workshops.

 If you wish to discuss commissions, assignments, projects, talks, workshops or one-to-one workshops, would like to use any of the images for editorial purposes or commercial licensing or have any specific requirements please contact Victoria via the contact form with all the relevant information.